JSBmanD/docs/pages/app-stores/9apps-app-store.md

 Learn more about [Pre-Install Attribution](/activity-reports-analytics/ads-pre-install-analytics/).

-!!! info "Android Only"
+[block:callout]
+{
+  "type": "info",
+  "title": "Android Only",
-	The following functionality is applicable to Android apps only.
+  "body": "The following functionality is applicable to Android apps only."

-!!! info "Pre-Install Overrides Attribution"
+}
+[/block]

+[block:callout]
+{
+  "type": "info",
-	If you include pre-install data via the SDK, it will always override any attribution info Branch receives from the Branch link itself.
+  "title": "Pre-Install Overrides Attribution", "body": "If you include pre-install data via the SDK, it will always override any attribution info Branch receives from the Branch link itself."
+}
+[/block]

 ### Set Data in the Pre-Loaded APK

+[block:callout]
+{
+  "type": "info",
-!!! info "Pre-loaded Data in the APK"
+  "title": "Pre-loaded Data in the APK",
-	If you set the preloaded data in the APK, it will override the system props data.
+  "body": "If you set the preloaded data in the APK, it will override the system props data."
+}
+[/block]

 After initialization, call these setters to set the data in the APK: